What is Ulcerative Colitis?

 It shows how much of the colon is inflamed or ulcerated.
 Also it gives an idea if there are any complications due to ulcerative colitis or if the small intestine is inflamed.

 Certain lifestyle and dietary changes can help reducing the flare ups and controlling the signs and symptoms.
-They are:

 - Limiting dairy products